kayaljeet/ML-Model-Maker/README.md

 Compress this 'data' directory to obtain a `data.zip` file and upload this to the Model Maker, as mentioned previously.

+## To Test

+To test the trained model, refer to [ML-Model-Tester](https://github.com/kayaljeet/ML-Model-Tester.git)

 ## Remember

 The number of classes entered in the Model Maker should be equal to the number of classes in the `classes.txt` file, and the class names entered should be in the same order as in the `classes.txt` file.